-Motorcycle Cruise Along St. Clair River Shores brings you coasting for 53 kilometres from Sarnia to Wallaceburg along County Road #33 running beside the river’s water.
+Cruise the Coast Motorcycle Ride along St. Clair River shores brings you coasting for 53 kilometres from Sarnia to Wallaceburg along County Road #33 running beside the river’s water.
 The speed limit is a gentle 50 km/h giving you little resistance against the pulling relaxation which takes you over.
 And when you give in, you’ll then begin to appreciate the winning floral gardens, sandy beaches, picturesque parks and charming waterfront communities framing these sparkling blue shores.

 The Route via Toronto